310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_3.md

 {% bubble Midori %}
 I’m hungry… It’s a little too early for lunch, but I’ll have something to eat anyway.

-<th>(Hrmm… It’s pretty empty around this hour, I didn’t know that.
+<th>(Hmm… It’s pretty empty around this hour, I didn’t know that.
 I can’t really calm down in a crowded place, since it’s always so noisy… I’m glad I found out about this.)</th>

 <th>(Usually most meals are sold out if you’re a second too late, but it seems like I can choose any of them right now.)</th>

 <th>(So there’s two types of prepared meals today, huh… There’s A for a steak dish and B for cutlet curry rice.
 You can have a refill of cabbages for A, and rice for B…)</th>

-<th>(Hrmm, which to choose…)</th>
+<th>(Hmm, which to choose…)</th>
 {% endbubble %}

 {% bubble Hajime %}